sarcastron/jets-seatmap-react-lib-pub/README.md

 Builds the app for production to the `dist` folder.<br />

-The build is minified.<br /> Your app is ready to be deployed!
+The build is minified.<br /> Your lib is ready to be deployed!